Thank you for your interest in Community Connect.

 Community Connect Voting

-Due to Covid 19 and the need to minimise contact and touching, we have suspended Vote Collection.
-We hope to reintroduce the collection of votes as soon as it is safe to do so.
+Due to Covid 19 and the need to minimise contact and touching, we have in the past suspended Vote Collection.

 If voting cannot be restarted in time to allocate the £25,000 funds to the three shortlisted groups via Member votes then the Scotmid Board will decide how the funds should be allocated.